Theodlz/frigate/visualizations/visualizations.md

   A t-SNE hyperparameter.

 - **`custom_columns`** _(list)_:
   Provide a list of custom parameters (as in the example above) to train on.
-Otherwise, it will train on alert parameters (automatically removing irrelevant parameters, e.g., version numbers).
+Otherwise, t-SNE will train on all alert parameters (automatically removing irrelevant parameters, e.g., version numbers).

 - **`log_path`** _(str)_:
   Path to save the log that will automatically be saved for the t-SNE run.
-  **Default**: `../example_data/tsne_trained/log_tsne_trained.csv`
+  **Default**: `../example_data/log_tsne_trained.csv`

 - **`log_notes`** _(str)_:
-  Add a note to the log that will automatically be saved for the t-SNE run.
+  Add a custom note to the log that will automatically be saved for the t-SNE run.